onlykey/onlykey.github.io/README.md

 └─────────────────┴────────────────┴─────────────────┴───────────────────┘
 ◀───────────────────────────────────────────────────────────────────────────

 Application receives the data which is decrypted using same key derived from ECDH shared secret.

 ```

+### Security Objectives

+1) Serverless - All processing done via javascript in users own browser (nothing on server to hack).

+2) No logins required / No data retention - Retain no metadata, or other tracking information.

+3) Double Encryption - All potentially sensitive data should be sent via HTTPS but also end-to-end encrypted using AES/ECDH shared secret.

 ### License

 Thanks to Ron Garret for originally posting a serverless implementation of U2F here - https://github.com/rongarret/u2f-test